UnblockedIG/DroidSync/README.md

-# NovaSync
+# DroidSync
-NovaSync is a free web-based HTML Chromium ADB tool
+DroidSync is a free web-based HTML Chromium ADB tool

 How it works